jtabb1/fnp3-085-oo-prcpls-r-design-principles/README.md

 are doing so by creating a new variable, `total`, setting it equal to 0, iterating over the array of items and incrementing the `total` by the price of each item.
 That's a lot of code!
-This code has what we might term a "code smell" &mdash; we are using several lines of code just to find the sum of a set of numbers.
+This code has what we might term a "code smell" — we are using several lines of code just to find the sum of a set of numbers.
 This seems like a simple and common task that shouldn't require this much work.